felix-halim/http-server/README.md

     ./run.sh build_mac

-To run on OSX:
+To run the server on OSX:

-    ./run.sh run_test_mac
+    ./build/Release/test_server

 Then go to these URLs: